 Type of Plant: Wild Radish is an extremely competitive annual plant, germinating in autumn and spring, and in summer where adequate rainfall or irrigation is present.
-The plant forms a rosette to approximately 400mm, then produces erect flowering stems.

 It is very similar in appearance to, and often mistaken for, Charlock and Wild Turnip.